 The decision of the Appeal Board is final and binding, unless an appeal is made to the Supreme Court within 21 days of the decision being reached.
 An appeal to the Supreme Court may only be based upon a point of law, and not on any matter of fact or the merits of any decision by the Appeal Board.

-It is worth noting that non-compliance with the requirements and procedures set forth in the P&S Act and regulations, and procedural impropriety have, in recent years, become the grounds for a number of successful judicial review actions, some of which (at considerable cost) have been ultimately appealed to the Privy Council.
+It is worth noting that, in recent years, non-compliance with the requirements and procedures set forth in the P&S Act and regulations, and procedural impropriety, have become the grounds for a number of successful judicial review actions, some of which have been ultimately appealed to the Privy Council (at considerable cost).
 With that in mind, a developer would be well-served to ensure that careful regard is given to the process and requirements of the P&S Act, to safeguard themselves against the potential risk of opponents to the development later finding a foothold for overturning approvals that may have been hard-sought.

 A purchaser or developer intending to carry out a major development project will often enter into written and signed “Heads of Agreement‟ with The Bahamas government to agree and confirm approved uses, permitted development plans and related matters (which may include a range of additional licences, permits, consents or sub-approvals that are necessary to facilitate the successful acquisition, development and management of the project, and which may also include special exemptions, concessions or incentives to be granted to the developer under the Hotels Encouragement Act, 1954 or otherwise).